 AlphaNine SD (factor IX) is a clotting factor replacement made from human plasma.
 It's used to prevent and control bleeding in people with hemophilia B (also known as Christmas disease or factor IX deficiency).
 It's given through the vein (intravenously, or IV) as an infusion.
 AlphaNine SD (factor IX) isn't as commonly prescribed as other recombinant (lab-made) factor IX products, such as Benefix (factor IX).

 AlphaNine SD (factor IX) is a clotting factor replacement used for people who are missing the clotting factor called factor IX.
-Factor IX is a protein that works in your body to form blood clots.
+Factor IX (a protein) is one of many clotting factors that works in your body to form blood clots.
 AlphaNine SD (factor IX) replaces the missing factor IX to help prevent and treat bleeding in people with hemophilia B.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.